 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.
 Suggested B-roll: 4.9.2.

-Malcolm Lim: This model is useful for researchers exploring drug delivery to the brain and efficacy of new therapeutics for treatment of brain metastasis.
+Malcolm Lim: This model is useful for researchers exploring drug delivery to the brain and the efficacy of new therapeutics for treatment of brain metastasis.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.